 If you plan to stay in Dwellingup, a bus will leave from Dwellingup Adventures at 4.15am sharp.
 Please ensure you’ve confirmed a spot on the bus with Dave ahead of time.

 Bibs will be available for collection, per email advice ahead of race.
 Generally it’s:

 - in the days before the event from the event sponsor (Runningworks, located in Belmont),

-- from the “race headquarters”, cabin #1 at the Dwellingup Caravan Park, between 7-8.30pm on Friday night,
+- from the “race headquarters”, Dwellingup Adventures, between 7-8.30pm on Friday night,

 - at the start line from 5.20am.

 A race briefing will be given ten minutes before the race commences.

 Departing from the Recreation Centre in Jarrahdale, runners head west along Wanliss St, then turn left onto Cousens Rd.
 At the end of Cousens Road enter the trail.

 An interactive map of the course, including the profile, and aid station locations can be viewed here.
 Please note that the aid station locations have changed slightly to what is shown on the linked map, and Dell Park Rd aid station has been removed.
 See the Aid station section below for more information.